jdiejim/pokedex-blog/README.md

 ```

-To add the sprite as a background image, we are going to use **in-line styling** on the button element.
+To add the sprite as a background image, we are going to use **inline styling** on the button element.

 First create a new styles object with two properties: backgroundImage and backgroundPosition.
 Notice that the css properties are written in camelCase instead of the regular format.
 This is because we are using javascript to add the in-line styling.